-Researchers find more victims of one of Iran’s oldest hacking groups.
+Researchers find more victims of one of Iran’s oldest hacking groups

 According to researchers, Infy hackers took much more care to go undetected than Domestic Kitten.
 The group focused on a smaller pool of victims predominantly located in Turkey, Sweden and the Netherlands.

-Since 2018, researchers at human rights group Miaan have uncovered hundreds of Iranian victims of cyberattacks after their personal information.
+Since 2018, researchers at human rights group Miaan have uncovered hundreds of Iranian victims of cyberattacks targeting their personal information.
 The victims the group has helped probably represent only a fraction of hackers’ targets.

 “The problem with the malware is it’s almost impossible for you to find out if your computer or phone is infected,” says Amir Rashidi, director of digital rights and security at Miaan.
 “And recovering any data from the infected device is virtually impossible without expert help.”